kelsieflynn/automythserver/README.md

 I did a few tests on older chromeboxes and it worked.
 I have no idea if it will boot on apple/mac or not, I put the rpms in the lineup, but I have no newer mac to test it against right now.

-*Yes, I can see I'm going to have to improve a lot on markdown language here.
+*Yes, I can see I'm going to have to improve a lot on markdown language here